Using skrebate

 Acquiring Feature Importance Scores

 In many cases, it may be useful to compute feature importance scores without actually performing feature selection.
-We have made it possible to access all Relief-based algorithm's scores via the feature_importances_ attribute.
-Below are code examples showing how to access the scores from the any core Relief-based algorithm as well as from TuRF in combination with a Relief-based algorithm.
-The first example illustrates how scores may be obtained from ReliefF, adding a split of the loaded data into training and testing since we are not running ReliefF as part of a scikit pipeline like above.
+We have made it possible to access all Relief-based algorithms' scores via the feature_importances_ attribute.
+Below are code examples showing how to access the scores from any core Relief-based algorithm as well as from TuRF in combination with a Relief-based algorithm.
+The first example illustrates how scores may be obtained from ReliefF.

 import pandas as pd